scuzzydude/asimov/asimov.md

 Michael's raw athleticism and supernatural competitiveness was his weapon.
 Wagging his tongue at fools.
 Mike was not beating you, a generationally superior athlete over a superior athlete -- that was the expected price of admission for playing at the highest level.
 Michael intentionally attacked your biggest weakness as a defender, whatever it was, to make you look the fool.
 Defenders knew this going in, and if they overcompensated for their weakness, that left them undercompensated on their strengths and it made it look easy for Mike.
 He had a big bag of tricks for defenders who were easy.
 You'd switch back to you your natural game, and he'd hit your weakness hard and there you go, all over the ESPN highlights.
 That was what sold commercials, Mike making people look like fools, wagging his tongue and up in your grill on the other end, talking trash.
 That's Mike. *Be Like Mike*.

 How's that game going to work on Hakeem Olajuwon?
 Hakeem Olajuwon has watched more NBA games up close than Mike in the last twenty years, and Mike owns an NBA team.
-One thing Mike made sure of is that every move that he ever made has been duplicated and improved on by younger and better athletes.
+Mike made sure that every move that he ever made has been duplicated and improved on by younger and better athletes.
 And to top it off, Michael had a documentary made of his final championship year so that we'd all be subject to another dose of tongue wagging and remember all those best moves, or at least the ones that looked good.
-They were shown on a repeat loop to the entire sports world while we were all locked in our homes during the pandemic, and there was no NBA, so what the hell choice did we all have?
+They were shown on a repeat loop to the entire sports world while we were all locked in our homes during the pandemic.
+There was no NBA to watch, so what choice did we all have?

 Hakeem Olajuwon has been sitting over there in Toyota Center, watching all these young fools with their neo-Jordan moves and thinking, here's what I'm going to do to any fool tries that move on me, break them out of that *Be Like Mike* loop programmed in their brain.
 Old Man Jordan going to think up some moves all these brilliant young guys ain't already thought up?
 Same kids that have had YouTube since they was born, watching Mike make people look foolish on repeat loops, in between 30 second spots of Mike selling them Gatorade.
 Hyped up millennials on Gatorade are creative, but Olajuwon has seen it all.